Next-generation Clinical Trials

-The Cambridge Centre for AI in Medicine is investigating how to optimise patient recruitment for enrolment in clinical trials and how to conduct more efficient, responsive trials.
-This work is informing the next generation of adaptive clinical trials, including determining sequential recruitment of patients, arriving at effective drug dosages and much more.
+We’re investigating how to optimise patient recruitment for enrolment in clinical trials and how to conduct more efficient, responsive trials.

 To compare the effectiveness of a new treatment with an existing treatment or a placebo, randomised controlled trials (RCTs) are considered the gold standard.
 The problem is that such clinical trials are often slow, costly and lack flexibility.
 In addition, as a result of insufficient analytical power, these trials may fail to uncover specific sub-populations of patients for which a treatment would be most effective.